cannatag/ldap3/ldap3/docs/manual/source/connections.rst

 =========

 Responses are received and stored in the connection.response as a list of dictionaries.
 You can get the search result entries of a Search operation iterating over the response attribute.
 Each entry is a dictionary with the following field:

 * dn: the distinguished name of the entry

 * attributes: a dictionary of returned attributes and their values.
 Values are list.
-Values are in UTF-8 format.
+Values are in UTF-8 format

 * raw_attributes: same as 'attributes' but not encoded (bytearray)

 Result